hotrodorm/hotrod/README.md

 ## CRUD &mdash; At a Glance

 [CRUD](./hotrod-project/docs/docs-5/crud/README.md) offers a straightforward set of database access methods, allowing you to access rows by primary keys, examples, or predicates.
-This enables the execution of SELECT, UPDATE, INSERT, and DELETE queries on the tables and views within the schema(s).
+This enables the execution of SELECT, UPDATE, INSERT, and DELETE queries on the tables and views in the database schemas.

 To find an employee by primary key, you can use: